 The Winner: PenFed Promise

-When you apply: An applicant must be a member of the Pentagon Federal Credit Union, which is open to members of many different government, military and defense organizations.
+When You Apply: To apply, you must be a member of the Pentagon Federal Credit Union, which is open to members of numerous government, military and defense organizations as well as relatives and household members of existing members.
 Those who aren’t affiliated with the aforementioned groups can join one of the military support organizations listed on the Pentagon Federal Credit Union website for a small one-time donation.

 1st Runner-Up: Barclaycard Ring

-At publishing time, the Barclaycard Ring is offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for this card.
+At publishing time, the PenFed Promise, Barclaycard Ring, and Citi Simplicity are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.